How to Point Your Domain Name to Home Junction Servers

 - Most registrars support the @ symbol as an alias for your bare domain in the Host column.
 If yours does not, simply replace @ with your bare domain, if your domain is www.example.com you would simply use expample.com rather than @

-- You will add three A Record entries for your bare domain, using the @ alias if your registrar supports it, as the Host, and point them to the three different 96.45.112 IP addresses listed above.
+- You will add the A Record entry for your bare domain, using the @ alias if your registrar supports it, as the Host, and point the entry to the 188.8.131.52 IP address.

 - You will add a CNAME Record and set www as the host so that if your domain is example.com the www.example.com subdomain will also point to our network.
 Point that record to the bare domain, using the @ alias if your registrar supports it, which will in turn point the subdomain to our network.